Nature is such a beauty that not only brings comfort but gorgeous sights to see. A large part of admiring nature is

 However, how the seasons transpire throughout the world is not equal.
 This is what makes nature so unique and travelling so thrilling.
 Any travel to another location around the world will not only expose people to different cultures but also emerges them in witnessing the seasons differently as well.

 This is especially true for Australia, where the seasons are a bit different from other places, especially the western side of the world.
 Even those who live in Australia may not see the seasons the same in one place over another.
 But why?

-Simply put, various regions throughout Australia will have varying seasons.
-To better assess the seasons of Australia, it is important to see just how these are so different from other parts of the world and even within Australia.
+Various regions throughout Australia have varying seasons.
+To better assess the seasons of Australia, These are different from other parts of the world, even within Australia.

 The traditional 4 seasons of Australia are Spring, Summer, Autumn, Winter, just not within the same months.
 Not all parts of Australia have 4 seasons.
-In fact, the northern top ends of the states have only what is considered to be a wet and dry season.
-This is largely because it’s in a tropical climate overall.
+Northern top ends of the states have only what is considered to be a wet and dry season.
+This is mostly because it’s in a tropical climate overall.

 To fully examine how fascinating the seasons are throughout Australia, it is necessary to also take a look at the varying climates that are throughout the entire continent.